Home > Apparel

 None of the pants on our list are joined entirely from flat-felled seams, though LIVSN and Proof incorporate a flat-fell seam on at least one leg seam.
 In general, we find it more important to flat-fell the inseam of the pants (which is what Proof does).

 Too much material tacked together with a flat-fell seam can cause rubbing against the legs.
 And most travel pants are constructed from lighter-weight fabrics, so pants don’t always need this extra durable seam construction.
+It can cause tension on lighter, more fragile material, and eventually wear out adjacent to the seams

-Some overlocked stitches aren’t tacked down.
-That is, the seam isn’t locked down flat with a second row of stitching, leaving the surged seam exposed on the inside.
-This usually isn’t a big deal.
 Our main concern would be that the stitching could get caught on something and start to unravel.
 But we haven’t ever had this experience and it’s a fine option to use when binding two lightweight materials together.
-Orvis, Ornot, and even Bluffworks uses a combination of overlocked and welted overlocked seams.
+Ornot and Bluffworks use a combination of overlocked and welted overlocked seams and both pants are holding strong after a few seasons of wear.

 The simplest seam, or plain seam, joins the two sides together with a simple, single stitch.
 Often the cut material is finished with a surger to prevent the material from fraying, but the joining seam itself is sewn together with a single stitch, and the exposed edges butterfly on the inside of the pant.

 This is often used for lightweight material where want to reduce the bulk as much as possible.
 We see this used on Western Rise’s Evolution 2.
 In theory, this is not a highly durable seam construction.
 And we’ve seen this kind of seam unravel on a few pants we’ve tested.
-We’ve also been beating our Western Rise’s for years now and have yet to see their plain seam blow.
+We’ve also been beating our Western Rise’s for years now and have yet to see their plain seam blow out.

 The author testing Western Rise’s DWR — or DBR — at Oktoberfest; (photo/Steve Graepel)